aserto-dev/policy-template/README.md

-# aserto-application-policy-template
+# policy-template
-Template for creating a policy repository
+Template for creating a Aserto policy repository